-Flamenco, tapas, sangria, golden sand beaches, old towns, ancient cathedrals, sprawling 13th-century cathedrals, and plenty of UNESCO sites.
-These are just a few of the attractions a well-planned Spain itinerary can offer you.
-You can explore the ruggedly scenic Basque Country, learn about Spain's history in Granada and Toledo, and eat and drink 'til you drop in Barcelona.
+Flamenco, tapas, sangria, golden sand beaches, old towns, ancient churches, sprawling 13th-century cathedrals, and plenty of UNESCO sites are just a few attractions a well-planned Spain itinerary can offer on a trip to Spain.
+Explore the ruggedly scenic Basque Country, learn about Spain's history in Granada and Toledo, and eat and drink 'til you drop in Barcelona.

 Great for those on a tight schedule, this four-day Spain itinerary starts and ends in Madrid and offers a heavy dose of culture and history in a short period of time.

 Day 1: Spend your first day in Madrid exploring the famous public squares like Puerta del Sol and Plaza Mayor.
 Also indulge in shopping and eating in Mercado San Miguel.

 Day 2: Wake early and set off into the scenic countryside outside Madrid and make your way to Cordoba.
 This city is known for its impressive medieval architecture and its exotic mix of Jewish and Arabic cultures.
 Cordoba’s old quarter, ancient mosques and churches, and white-wash buildings are the highlights.
 Spend the night here.

 Day 3 & 4: Spend the morning finishing up the attractions in Cordoba before making the quick 145 km journey down to Seville.
 The Spanish city known for its nightlife and flamenco dancing also possesses a rich history and scenic location on the Guadalquivir River.
 Here you’ll find plenty to occupy your third and fourth days in Spain.